ibm-cloud-docs/key-protect/settings-key-create-import-access.md

       </tr>

       <caption style="caption-side:bottom;">
         Table 2.
-Describes the variables that are needed to disable a key creation/import policy.
+Describes the variables that are needed to disable a keyCreateImportAccess policy.
       </caption>
     </table>

-    A successful request returns an HTTP `204 No Content` response, which indicates that the key creation/import policy was updated for your service instance.
+    A successful request returns an HTTP `204 No Content` response, which indicates that the keyCreateImportAccess policy was updated for your service instance.

-3. Optional: Verify that the key creation/import policy was updated by browsing the policies that are available for your
+3. Optional: Verify that the keyCreateImportAccess policy was updated by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance.
-   {{site.data.keyword.keymanagementserviceshort}} instance.

     ```sh
     $ curl -X GET \